Table Matchmaker

 Every archetype has a unique fun profile, a combination of these eight types that reflects what they find most rewarding about the game.
 Your quiz result includes your personal fun profile alongside your archetype.

 Fantasy is the pleasure of deep immersion in your character and the world they inhabit.
-Players high in Fantasy want to forget they are sitting at a table.
-They want the fiction to feel real.
+These players want the fiction to feel real.
+They want to forget they’re sitting at a table.

 Discovery is the pleasure of uncovering secrets, learning hidden truths, and understanding things the world was not openly advertising.
-Players high in Discovery want the game to reward genuine attention and curiosity.
+Discovery players are huge fans of GMs who reward that curiosity and attention to detail.

 Fellowship is the pleasure of the shared experience, the table as a community, the friendships built through the game rather than just inside it.
-Players high in Fellowship are there for the people as much as the play.
+“Maybe the real treasure was the friends we made along the way”.
+That’s a Fellowship player (unironically).

-Expression is the pleasure of creative authorship, of shaping the story, building something distinctly yours, and having your creative contribution matter to the outcome.
-Players high in Expression want the game to be a canvas, not a script.
+Expression is the pleasure of creative authorship, of shaping the story, building something that is yours, and having your creative contribution matter to the outcome.
+Expression Players have a desire to be co-authors in your story.

 Sensory is the pleasure of the physical and atmospheric experience of D&D. The dice, the miniatures, the maps, the music, the candlelight.
-Players high in Sensory want the game to feel like an event.
+When the mood hits just right, Sensory players are happy.

 Submission is the pleasure of easy, low-stakes engagement.
 Not every session needs to be emotionally intense or tactically demanding.
-Players high in Submission want D&D to be fun without being hard work, a place to relax with people they enjoy.
+Players who value Submission see TTRPGs as a nice, relaxing activity to enjoy.

-Most players have two or three dominant fun types.
-Understanding yours, and the fun profile of the table you are joining, is one of the most reliable predictors of whether you will still be playing together in six months.
+Early quiz results suggest that most players cluster around two or three dominant fun types.
+Understanding yours and the fun profile of the table you are joining is one of the most reliable predictors of whether you will still be playing together in six months.

 The Methodology